Meet the key members of the China Institute and find out about their work in UK-China engagement.

 Craig Edwards - Senior Development Executive (Asia-Pacific), Director, UoB Hong Kong Foundation - Craig leads on working with our alumni in the region, particularly with the University of Birmingham Hong Kong Foundation.
 He supports the Board with the Foundation’s governance, and identifies funding priorities at Birmingham.
 Twice a year the Foundation makes grants to the University, to further strengthen and accelerate our activities there, such as scholarships for students from Hong Kong and research that is relevant to Hong Kong and mainland China.

-Professor Martin Freer - Head of Physics & Astronomy, director of the Birmingham Energy Institute & director of the Birmingham Centre for Nuclear Education & Research - Prof Freer is involved in the development of collaborative research, education and training programmes linked to energy, nuclear energy and nuclear physics with Chinese institutions.
+Professor Martin Freer - Director of the Birmingham Energy Institute & director of the Birmingham Centre for Nuclear Education & Research - Prof Freer is involved in the development of collaborative research, education and training programmes linked to energy, nuclear energy and nuclear physics with Chinese institutions.
 His specialism is the Energy Research Accelerator, an interdisciplinary research hub that brings together universities, the British Geological Survey and business partners to transition energy technology to market on a rapid time scale.

-Professor Chris Good - Professor of Mathematics, University of Birmingham - Chris Good - Professor of Mathematics, University of Birmingham - Chris Good is Professor of Mathematics at the University of Birmingham.
-Chris was appointed Deputy Dean of the Jinan University – University of Birmingham Joint Institute in 2019 and he has really enjoyed building this strong and successful partnership with our friends and colleagues at JNU.
-Since August 2020, Chris has been Head of School of Mathematics.
+Professor Chris Good - Professor of Mathematics, University of Birmingham - Since August 2020, Chris has been Head of School of Mathematics.
+From 2019 to 2022, Chris was Deputy Dean of the Jinan University-University of Birmingham Joint Institute and he has really enjoyed building this strong and successful partnership with our friends and colleagues at JNU.
 He is the author of over 60 research articles in set-theoretic topology, topological dynamics and mathematical education.
 He regularly collaborates with mathematicians around the world, including colleagues from Mexico, New Zealand, Poland and the US, as well as from Oxford.
 Chris has a long standing interest in teaching and has played a lead role in the development of the School’s curriculum both for our students studying in Birmingham and our students in Guangzhou.
 Chris is a Fellow of the Institute of Mathematics and its Applications and Senior Fellow of the Higher Education Academy.

 Dr Kelly Hall - Department of Social Policy, Sociology & Criminology - Kelly is a Senior Lecturer in Social Policy based in the Department of Social Policy, Sociology and Criminology.
 She is the Director of Global Engagement for the School of Social Policy.
 Her main research interests include ageing, health/social care, migration and the third sector.